EstebanLFalcon/MusicAtAPI/README.md

 ##Requests
 It is based on the REST principles, so all the information can be accessed via standard HTTP Requests.
-Like 'GET' and 'POST'
+Like `GET` and `POST`

 ##Getting Started
-.
 To get started, make sure you have a Spotify account, if you don't have one, you can create one [here](https://www.spotify.com/)
 Then:

 * Think of a place you want to go